Carrooi/Node-CacheStorage/README.md

 	files: ['./images.txt', './info.txt'],		// expiration by files
 	tags: ['image', 'article'],					// tags for manual expiration
 	expire: '2015-12-24 18:00',					// expire data in given date (other examples below)
-	items: ['some_other_data']					// expire if other data in cache expires });
+	items: ['some_other_data'],					// expire if other data in cache expires
+	priority: 50								// example below
+});
 ```